HiberGlobal/examples/mock-server/README.md

 To build the server, run `./gradlew build` in the `mock-server` directory.

-To run the server, run `./gradlew run` in the `mock-server` directory.
+To run the server, run `./gradlew server:run` in the `mock-server` directory.

 ### Building your changes to a Docker image